reaper47/recipya/docs/website/content/docs/features/recipes/add.md

 You can upload an image or a scan of a handwritten or printed recipe to add it to your collection.
 This option is useful for digitizing your and your family's paper recipes.

-To do so, click the *Upload* button and select an image in your computer.
+To do so, click the *Upload* button and select a document on your computer.

 ![](images/add-recipe-scan.webp)